Tidal perturbations of an extreme mass ratio inspiral around a Kerr black hole: Metric reconstruction

 Here $\tilde v$ denotes a slowly varying time variable, in the sense that the tidal field is assumed to vary on timescales much longer than the characteristic dynamical timescale of the black hole.
 As a consequence, time derivatives are negligible compared to spatial derivatives~\cite{Binnington:2009bb, LeTiec:2020bos}.
 Accordingly, the Teukolsky equation is solved in the static ($\omega=0$) sector, and the coefficients $c_{2m}$ depend on $\tilde v$ only parametrically.

 In principle, the coefficients $c_{2m}$ could also depend on the black-hole spin $a$.
 However, previous analyses based on asymptotic matching of the Weyl scalar $\psi_0$ to the external tidal curvature~\cite{Poisson:2004cw, Chatziioannou:2012gq} have shown that the tidal multipole moments characterizing the external universe are independent of the spin of the perturbed black hole.
 As a result, the coefficients $c_{2m}$ carry no dependence on $a$ and reduce simply to $c_{2m}=c_{2m}(\tilde v)$.
+This reflects the fact that the coefficients $c_{2m}$ characterize the external tidal environment rather than the intrinsic properties of the perturbed black hole.
+As a consequence, they can be determined directly from the Schwarzschild limit, as shown below.

 In Eq.~\eqref{eq:PsiH_l2_modes_gen}, the radial mode function is given by

 where $\mathbf{F}(a,b,c;z)$ denotes the regularized hypergeometric function, and $x$ and $\gamma$ are defined in Eq.~\eqref{eq:x_and_gamma_and_delta}.
 It is worth noting that $R_{2m}(r)$ is an algebraic function of the Boyer--Lindquist radius $r$; indeed, notice that $\mathbf{F}(-4,1,-1+2 i m \gamma; -x)$ reduces to a polynomial.
 The Boyer--Lindquist radial coordinate is physically well-defined, since its level sets are totally-geodesic surfaces.
 This fact underlies the vanishing of black-hole tidal Love numbers in general relativity, and it extends to the general harmonic case $\ell\ne2$, where $R_{\ell m}(r)$ reads